cpcdoy/cpcdoy.github.io/content/articles/tp-1.md

 pip install torch matplotlib scikit-learn
 ```

+You can add more dependencies if you think it is relevant.

 ## In The Cloud *(Google Colab)*

 Simply click [here to open a Colab notebook](https://colab.research.google.com/) in your browser.
 You'll need to sign-in with you Google account.